ckieras/CSCI-125-Python-Project/README.md

 #exemplary status
+#We decided that in order to fully utilize the dictionary we would create a code
+#that allows one to search for the FR number and then recieve the corresponding date
+#If the FR number the user enters is not in the dictionary the user will
+#be able to search for another one or exit the program if they do not wish to
+#continue searching by typing in 'done'.
 searchkey = raw_input("What FR value do you want to search the dictionary for? ") for key in d:
     if searchkey in d: